 - Control pronunciation of the output audio.
 For example, you can use SSML with phonemes and a custom lexicon to improve pronunciation.
 You can also use SSML to define how a word or mathematical expression is pronounced.

 SSML functionality is available in various tools that might fit your use case.

 You're billed for each character that's converted to speech, including punctuation.
 Although the SSML document itself isn't billable, the service counts optional elements that you use to adjust how the text is converted to speech, like phonemes and pitch, as billable characters.
 For more information, see Pricing note.

 You can use SSML in the following ways:

-- Speech CLI: Provide SSML via the
+- The Speech CLI accepts SSML via the

 spx synthesize --ssml SSMLcommand line argument.